tonyantony300/Frontend-collection/README.md

 ## Motivation

-A job is where we solve problems of the company.
-As months progress we think "I do the same the stuff every day, am I learning enough new things?" /n
+In our professional lives, our job entails solving the problems of the company.
+However, as time goes by, we may find ourselves pondering whether we are truly expanding our knowledge and skills.

-Learning new things takes certain effort from our end but are we facing enough problems daily? /n
+Learning new things requires a conscious effort on our part, but are we encountering a sufficient number of challenges on a daily basis?

-Its not easy to encounter things we don't know - problems.
-What are you doing intentionally to add problems into your life? /n
+The reality is that it's not always easy to stumble upon unfamiliar problems.
+So, it's worth considering what deliberate steps we are taking to introduce challenges into our lives.

-This is my humble attempt to add manageable frontend problems to my life so that I understand things i work on better.
+With this in mind, I've embarked on a humble journey to incorporate manageable frontend problems into my daily routine.
+This endeavor aims to enhance my understanding of the tasks I work on and foster continuous learning and growth.